Coronavirus (COVID-19) information

 Check back regularly for updates, as information on this page may change.

 The Welsh government has cancelled next summer's GCSE, AS and A-level exams.
-Grades will be based on classroom assessments, done under teacher supervision, and will begin in the second half of the spring term in 2021.
-See more information here.
+Grades will be awarded based on:

 International applicants and students